Does one of these scenarios sound familiar?:

 - You’re facing either a marriage or divorce.

-- Maybe someone close to you recently died.
+- Someone close to you recently died.

 - You’re relocating to another city or state.

-- Perhaps you’re starting a business or church.
+- You’re starting a business or church.

 “Am I making the right decision?”